Turkey orders arrest of more than 100 military suspects over suspected Gulen ties

-ISTANBUL (Reuters) - Turkey ordered the arrest of more than 100 soldiers and former military students over suspected links to the network of the U.S.-based Muslim cleric accused of orchestrating a 2016 attempted coup, prosecutors and state media said on Friday.
+ISTANBUL (Reuters) - Turkey ordered the arrest of more than 100 soldiers and former cadets over suspected links to the network of the U.S.-based Muslim cleric who is accused of orchestrating a 2016 attempted coup, prosecutors and state media said on Friday.

-Police operations targeting supporters of cleric Fethullah Gulen have been carried out regularly since the failed putsch and have recently gained momentum.
-Gulen denies involvement in the coup attempt, in which 250 people were killed.
+Police operations targeting supporters of cleric Fethullah Gulen have been carried out regularly since the failed coup and have recently gained momentum.
+Gulen denies involvement in the attempt, in which 250 people were killed.

-The Istanbul chief prosecutor’s office said it ordered the arrest of 50 suspects - six of them officers and the rest military academy students expelled after the putsch - in an investigation into people linked to Gulen in the military.
+The Istanbul chief prosecutor’s office said it ordered the arrest of 50 suspects - six of them officers and the rest military academy students expelled after the coup - in an investigation into people linked to Gulen in the military.

 This operation, spread across 16 provinces, was focused on calls made over fixed phone lines, the statement said.